nugoncal/oci-arch-fn-app/README.md

 `ssh -i <path-to-ssh-private-key> opc@<public-ip-of-function-instance>`

-once you are logged in, make sure oci-cli is installed using
+once you are logged in, make sure oci-cli is installed using:

 `oci -v`